Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Method

-Where $(p_{1}, p_{2}, p_{3})$ is the 3D coordinates of point $\textbf{p}$ in $\mathbb{R}^{3}$. $(m_{1},m_{2})$ is the corresponding pixel coordinates in $\textbf{m}$. $d$ is the distance between the focal point and image formation plane. $\textbf{m}$ is an upside-down image as shown in Figure \ref{fig:overview}. \textbf{m} is rotated $180^{\circ}$ for the next step.
+where $(p_{1}, p_{2}, p_{3})$ are the 3D coordinates of point $\textbf{p}$ in $\mathbb{R}^{3}$, $(m_{1},m_{2})$ are the corresponding pixel coordinates in $\textbf{m}$, and $d$ is the distance between the focal point and image formation plane. $\textbf{m}$ is an upside-down image as shown in Figure \ref{fig:overview}. \textbf{m} is rotated $180^{\circ}$ for the next step.
 For simplicity, we use the same notation $\textbf{m}$ for the rotated image in the remainder of the paper.